ecmwf-projects/makaniino/README.md

 ## Description
 *Makaniino* builds and trains a Machine-Learning Tropical Cyclone detection model.

+### Disclaimer
+This software is still under heavy development and not yet ready for operational use

 ### Installation

 Please refer to the INSTALL file.